xJoeyCodes/linkedin-post-reflection-agent/README.md

 Side Note: For most of my Agentic projects I use IBM Watson and Watsonx models, because....... drumroll........
 I have a free trial using their model so I am making use of it and building away (for now)!!

-This repository contains a small agent example that uses an LLM to generate and reflect on LinkedIn posts.
+This repository contains a small agent that uses an LLM to generate and reflect on LinkedIn posts.

 Quick start